Mikastiv/NesOxyde/README.md

 ## Overview

-This project is my first big programming project and also my first emulator (I'm not counting my Chip8 emulator because it was very simple compared to this one).
+This project is my first big coding project and also my first emulator (I'm not counting my Chip8 emulator because it was very simple compared to this one).

 I chose Rust because it's fast and it's by far my favorite language.
 Also all the code is 100% safe Rust!